 DEVALUATION AND DEPRECIATION OF CURRENCY

-Definition: Devaluation may be defined as the official reduction of the exchange value of national currency in relation to the currencies of other countries.
+Definition: Devaluation may be defined as the official reduction of the exchange value of the national currency in relation to the currencies of other countries.
 In other words, it is a reduction in the value of the country’s currency in terms of other currencies of the world.
 It can also be referred to as a fall in the exchange value of a country’s currency in relation to the currencies of other countries.

 Depreciation: Depreciation of currency may be defined as the reduction of the exchange value of a national currency in relation to other currencies as a result of changes in demand and supply in the foreign exchange market.